Goluxas/astar/README.md

 ~~Limit how often a path is requested.
 Currently it's running every frame, ~~and sometimes one algorithm doesn't finish before the next frame is requested.~~ Actually appears to stall the timer because I only end it when a path is found, and that's not the only way the algorithm exits.~~

 ~~Implement a heap queue to efficiently sort nodes.~~

+## Takeaways

+1. Grid size has a big impact on run speed.

+This is not map size, it's the size of the conceptual nodes that we're using to navigate.
+As the size of the field increases, the processing time increases exponentially.
+(Maybe.
+Just guessing by feel, haven't analyzed the big O.)

+A bigger grid equals smaller grid tiles, and a smaller grid tile only lets you more granularly control the path.
+My gut feeling is that the granularity of the tiles only matters if your players see unnatural mob movements, like jerking to a new heading at the center of each tile, and that's probably only noticeable at tiles that are very large, like 5x wider than the mob sprite.

+When mobs are far or off-screen, they could even use a much larger node because the player won't see the weird movement.

+2. Pathfind sparingly.

+That is, not every frame.
+Could have the mob request a path when it needs one or if the target has moved to a new tile.

+3. Pathfind asyncrhonously, probably.

+Pathfinding asynchronously also seems like a good idea.
+Won't bog down the frame if the path is complicated.
+The mob could just stand still until it receives the path with not too much jank.
+Or it could move naively toward the player or in a random direction to mask it.